 Can Omega XL help irritable bowel syndrome (IBS)?
 In IBS, there is no inflammation so, Omega XL might not help this condition.
 In addition, there appear to be no studies on Omega XL and IBS either.

 On the other hand, inflammatory bowel disorder (IBD) is a different condition which does have accompanying inflammation.
 That said, I was unable to find any evidence that Omega XL helps humans with IBD symptoms.
-The evidence I did see involved lab mice such as this 2005 study.
+The evidence I did see involved lab mice

 Omega XL And Cancer